Moston, Manchester: Notable people

 Major Henry Kelly VC, MC & Bar was a Moston born officer in the Duke of Wellington's (West Riding) Regiment who saw action in the First World War.
 Kelly received his Victoria Cross for his action on the 4 October 1916 at Le Sars, France.
 He was awarded his Military Cross & Bar for subsequent acts of heroism in the war.
 After the war, Kelly moved to Ireland and went on to become the chief of staff for overseas operations in the Free State Army.

 William Chaderton was born in the district around 1540 and was an English academic and Anglican bishop.
 He was the Bishop of Chester from 1579 to 1595 and then Bishop of Lincoln from 1595 to 1608 from where he went on to become Warden of Manchester College.

-Liam McNally, opera singer known for his appearance on Britain's Got Talent in 2010.

-Fr Brian Seale of St John Vianney's Church wrote a history of the suburb entitled The Moston Story.

 Indie rock band Northside is from Moston.